Telepsychology

 - Flexibility

-What Are the Downsides of TAC?
+What Are the Downsides of Virtual Therapy?

 - Feeling less connected with the therapist